dsilva1994/MarketPromo-Insights-A-B-Testing-Sales-Impact/README.md

 - Confounding variables such as store age and market size may influence the results.

 ## Files
-data.csv: The sales data used for analysis. notebook.ipynb: The Jupyter Notebook with the full analysis, including EDA, statistical tests, and recommendations.
+- WA_Marketing-Campaign.csv: The sales data used for analysis.
-visualizations: Graphs and charts displaying key insights from the data.
+- A-B Testing Analysis.ipynb: The Jupyter Notebook with the full analysis, including EDA, statistical tests, and recommendations.

 ## How to Run the Analysis
 ### Prerequisites: